-Scenario 1 - You do not stock the products at all, and always drop-ship
+Scenario 1: You do not stock the products at all, and always drop-ship

-a) Supplier sends you an inventory feed
+a) Vendor sends you an inventory feed

-You want to update all your sales channels (eBay, website, etc) with this availability.
-You can import the product quantities into Brightpearl to update your inventory levels which will automatically update across your sales channels.
+You want to update all your sales channels with this availability, so you need to reflect that inventory in Brightpearl.
+You can do so by importing the product quantities into Brightpearl to update your inventory levels, which will then automatically update across your sales channels.

 Since you do not actually own the inventory you must ensure your products are set up with a zero cost value, so even though these accounting journals are created they have zero figures and no effect on your balance sheet.

-If you want to allocate inventory from the virtual warehouse (to ensure you don't sell more than is on your supplier feed), in your sales channel settings, choose the virtual warehouse for your availability warehouse and allocation warehouse.
+If you want to allocate inventory from the virtual warehouse (to ensure you don't sell more than is on your vendor's feed), in your sales channel settings, choose the virtual warehouse for your availability warehouse and allocation warehouse.

-This time, set your allocation warehouse for your channels to be something other than the virtual warehouse - so that the figures in the virtual warehouse are never reduced.
+This time, set your allocation warehouse for your channels to be something other than the virtual warehouse, so that the figures in the virtual warehouse are never reduced.

-When you purchase them you will use the supplier cost price and this is what will be entered into the accounting when the items are received, updating your asset value.
-These items will increase your inventory levels and update across all your sales channels (eBay, website, etc).
+When you purchase them, you will use the vendor's cost price.
+This is what will be entered into the accounting when the items are received, updating your asset value.
+These items will increase your inventory levels within Brightpearl and update them across all your sales channels.